Optimum Directors’ Salary and Dividends for 2021/22

 Small companies will usually pay their directors with a mix of salary and dividends.
 The level of the directors’ salary is usually set in order to avoid any income tax and national insurance.
 On this basis the recommended remuneration package for the forthcoming tax year is:

 It should be noted that dividends exceeding both the personal allowance and the dividend allowance of £2,000 will be taxed via the directors’ personal income tax return at 7.5%.
-Meaning that if dividends are paid all the way up to the basic rate band of £50,000 (same as last year) there will be a personal tax bill of £2,663 (last year £2,663)
+Meaning that if dividends are paid all the way up to the basic rate band of £50,270 (last year £50,000) there will be a personal tax bill of £2,678 (last year £2,663)

 Companies with more than just a single director on the payroll may benefit from the Employment Allowance which reduces the company’s Class 1 National Insurance contributions (Employer’s N.I.) by up to £4,000.